w3nch/ToolBox/soc_overview.md

     Escalate issues to L2/L3 if necessary.
     Recommend resolutions or improvements based on findings.

+## Common Threats

+1. **Social Engineering**
+   Social engineering involves manipulating individuals into divulging confidential or personal information that can be used for fraudulent purposes.
+Attackers exploit psychological factors to trick victims into making security mistakes.
+   - **Phishing**: A method where attackers send fraudulent emails pretending to be from reputable sources to steal personal information, such as login credentials or credit card numbers.
+   - **Quishing**: A variant of phishing that uses QR codes to direct victims to malicious sites or to install malware.
+   - **Vishing**: Voice phishing, where attackers use phone calls to trick individuals into providing sensitive information, often posing as legitimate entities such as banks or government agencies.
+   - **Whaling**: A highly targeted phishing attack directed at senior executives or important figures within an organization to gain access to sensitive corporate information.

+2. **Identity Compromise**
+   Identity compromise refers to unauthorized access to personal accounts or systems with the intent to carry out malicious activities, such as data theft or fraud.
+   - **Credential Dumps**: Collections of usernames and passwords stolen from data breaches that attackers use to gain access to various accounts.
+   - **Brute Force Attacks**: Automated methods used to guess passwords by trying numerous combinations until the correct one is found, often facilitated by powerful computing resources.
+   - **Social Engineering**: Utilizing manipulation tactics to persuade individuals to disclose their login information or security questions that can be exploited.

+3. **Malware**
+   Malware (malicious software) is designed to disrupt, damage, or gain unauthorized access to computer systems and networks.
+It is often used for financial gain or to cause harm.
+   - **Worm**: A type of malware that replicates itself to spread to other computers without needing a host file.
+   - **Spyware**: Software that secretly monitors user activity and collects information without the user’s knowledge, often used for identity theft.
+   - **Adware**: Software that displays unwanted advertisements on the user’s device, often bundled with free software, and may track user behavior.
+   - **Ransomware**: A form of malware that encrypts the victim's data, rendering it inaccessible, and demands payment (usually in cryptocurrency) for the decryption key.
+   - **Trojan**: Malware disguised as legitimate software that, once installed, can create backdoors for attackers to gain access to the system.
+   - **Fileless Malware**: A sophisticated type of malware that operates in-memory, making it difficult to detect as it does not leave traditional file-based footprints.

+4. **Vulnerable Software**
+   This refers to applications or systems that have known security flaws or vulnerabilities due to outdated software or insufficient security controls.
+Attackers can exploit these vulnerabilities to gain unauthorized access or control over systems.
+   - Regular updates and patch management are crucial to mitigate risks associated with vulnerable software.

+5. **Sensitive Data Exposure**
+   Sensitive data exposure occurs when sensitive information is improperly protected, leading to unauthorized access.
+This can result from poor encryption practices, misconfigured databases, or insecure data transmission methods.
+   - Organizations must implement strong data protection measures, including encryption and secure access controls, to safeguard sensitive information.

+6. **Supply Chain Compromise**
+   Supply chain compromise involves attacks that target the vulnerabilities in the supply chain of products or services.
+Attackers may infiltrate third-party vendors or software updates to gain access to larger organizations.
+   - This can lead to significant data breaches or system compromises, highlighting the importance of securing the entire supply chain.

+Understanding these common threats is crucial for developing effective security measures and strategies to protect against potential attacks.
+Regular training and awareness programs can help individuals and organizations remain vigilant against these evolving threats.

 ## Summary

 The SOC's main goal is to protect the Confidentiality, Integrity, and Availability of an organization's data and systems, ensuring a secure and stable environment.